erikbern/ann-benchmarks/README.rst

 * To make it simpler, look only at the precision-performance tradeoff.
 * Try many different values of parameters for each library and ignore the points that are not on the precision-performance frontier.
 * High-dimensional datasets with approximately 100-1000 dimensions.
 This is challenging but also realistic.
 Not more than 1000 dimensions because those problems should probably be solved by doing dimensionality reduction separately.
-* Use cosine similarity.
-For libraries where this is not supported, this is trivially achieved by normalizing all vectors.
 * Use single core benchmarks.
 I believe most real world scenarios could be parallelized in other ways (eg. do multiple queries in parallel).
 * Avoid extremely costly index building (more than several hours).
 * Focus on datasets that fit in RAM.
 Out of core ANN could be the topic of a later comparison.